-We do not agree to use 125% of its group's cost as a requirement.
+Not Agree.
+The HKBAN does not agree to use 125% of its group's cost as a requirement.
 Moreover, the period which available working capital needs to cover depend largely on the expected schedule for the company to become cash flow positive.
-Therefore, it would be more reasonable for a precommercial company to have working capital to cover the expected time it requires to reach Commercialisation Revenue Threshold and for commercial companies to have working capital to cover the expected time it requires to reach
+Therefore, it would be more reasonable for a pre-commercial company to have working capital to cover the expected time it requires to reach Commercialisation Revenue Threshold and for commercial companies to have working capital to cover the expected time it requires to reach cash flow break even.